 Chevrons are similar to trapezoids, but they have five sides and a pointy back facing the shank.

-Sometimes they are called "Cadi" - because their outline is reminiscent of the famous Cadillac logo.
+Sometimes they are called "Cadi" - because their outline is a pentagon just like the Cadillac emblem.

 Rarely used as side stones, they could be seen in rings with a matching stone in the center.
 For example, a large oval stone might have two smaller ovals on each side or a large marquise might have two marquises.